OldAntelopes/Antiquated-Engine/Pub/engine.md

-All paths here (in double-quotes) are relative to the root of the 'Antiquated' repository.
+All paths here (in double-quotes) are relative to the root of the 'Antiquated' repository (One layer up from this file).
 On the author's PC that is D:\GameDev\Antiquated - this may be different on the current setup.

 **Overview**